Methods of Enquiry in Psychology: A Complete Guide (Free PDF)

 Q1.
 What are the ethical guidelines that a psychologist needs to follow while conducting a psychological enquiry?

-The relationship between the client and the therapist requires a lot of trust, empathy, and non-judgemental behaviour, and keeping that in mind the ethical guidelines to be kept in consideration are informed consent, the confidentiality of data source, voluntary participation, and debriefing.
+The relationship between the client and the therapist requires a lot of trust, empathy, and non-judgmental behaviour, and keeping that in mind, the ethical guidelines to be kept in consideration are informed consent, the confidentiality of data source, voluntary participation, and debriefing.

 Q2.
 Dr Ram is going to observe and record children’s play behaviour at a nursery school without attempting to influence or control the behaviour.
 Elucidate the process, merits and demerits of the method discussed.

 The method used by Dr Ram is the observation method.
-In this method, the to be observed is selected, recorded and then analysed properly to draw relevant conclusions.
-The advantage of this method is that phenomena can be observed in real-time but the disadvantage is it can be time-consuming at times.
+In this method, the to be observed is selected, recorded, and then analysed properly to draw relevant conclusions.
+The advantage of this method is that phenomena can be observed in real-time, but the disadvantage is that it can be time-consuming at times.

 Q3.
 Explain the nature of psychological data